NotARoomba/Linea/JOURNAL.md

 # July 11-12: Bluetooth Trail

-after watching a few tutorials and looking at the datasheets for th STM32, I added the recommended low pass filter (also from STM).
+after watching a few tutorials and looking at the datasheets for the STM32, I added the recommended low pass filter (also from STM).

 I looked through the datasheets for the chip and found that I needed to ground EVERYTHING.
 So I then cleared up the buttons and moved them out of the way to create this monstrocity.